SquareSR/alternative-red-routes/Race-Route/README.md

 **BC:**
 - MP (+ PS)
 - MP (if you missed MP into String Shot hit use HA)

+> Potion before any fight if under 25 hp (this saves us from having to potion in fight and getting heal looped)

 **Lass:**
 - MP (+ PS)